Heart Surgeries & Treatments

 In 2016, St. Luke's Hospital became the first Cedar Rapids hospital to perform, transcatheter aortic valve replacement (TAVR).
 Often, aortic valve replacement was completed through open heart surgery; TAVR is a less-invasive procedure that does not require open heart surgery.

-We are also the only hospital in Cedar Rapids to offer the MitraClip and Shockwave.
+We are also the only hospital in Cedar Rapids to offer WATCHMAN, MitraClip and Shockwave.
+The WATCHMAN is a small device placed in the part of the heart where clots are most likely to form and acts as a barrier to keep them from entering the bloodstream.
 MitraClip is a minimally invasive alternative to open-heart surgery that's used for patients who are diagnosed with mitral regurgitation (a leaky mitral valve).
 Shockwave is a new way of opening blocked arteries for those who have severe heart disease.
 The catheter-based procedure delivers sonic pressure waves to fracture the buildup of calcified plaque and reestablish blood flow.

 To treat arterial blockages, balloon angioplasty uses a small,